nthnluu/cs33-debugging-fall23/README.md

 In the function's current state, 3 of the 10 tests are failing.
 Note that these tests are certainly not exhaustive, so please make sure to write some of your own to ensure the funciton is working as expected.

 **Please write up 2 explanations:**
-1. If a student posted this on Piazza, what would your response be?
+1. If a student posted this on Ed, what would your response be?
 The goal is to lead them to find their own way to the answer.
 You don't want to give the bug away point-blank.
 2. Tell us how you solved the bug.
 Did you use gdb (doing so is highly encouraged)?
 If so, what commands did you use?
 If you need a refresher on gdb, feel free to refer to the [CS33 GDB Guide](https://cs.brown.edu/courses/csci0330/docs/guides/gdb_cheatsheet.pdf).